helsbels-del/Boss-Brain/README.md

 When the bonus game is selected, this calls the generate_code_word() function into play.
 The word is choosen using the random.choice() function, from the list of 10 words.
 The program calculates the amount of attempts for the word based on 2 x the length of the word.
 The player gets a hint to say how many letters are in the code word.
 The game uses a loop so that the player can guess the word one letter at a time.
 The program checks if the letter is in the word and then gives feedback to the player.
+Once the player has guessed hte word correctly, a congratulations message appears adn then the player can play again or retunr to the main page.

 ### **Exit Game**